 The time clock for the statute of limitations may start running on the date of your first missed payment — so ask your creditor when that payment was if you aren’t sure.

-In some states, the clock re-starts if you make a new payment.
-If you make a payment — even a partial payment — on a debt that’s say 12 years old, it could restart the clock on the statute of limitations and give debt collectors time to sue to collect what you owe.
+In some states, the clock restarts if you make a new payment.
+For example, if you make a payment — even a partial payment — on a debt that’s 12 years old, it could restart the clock on the statute of limitations and give debt collectors time to sue to collect what you owe.

 If the statute of limitations is expired but the debt collector keeps contacting you anyway, you can send the collector a letter to request that they stop communication with you.